Definition of 'ebullient'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 He is an effusive and ebullient man in a jacket and tie.
 Times, Sunday Times (2014)The reason for his ebullient mood may not be hard to discern.
 Times, Sunday Times (2014)He seems to be in a particularly ebullient mood.
 Times, Sunday Times (2015)The mood of reflection lasted half a day and then he was back to his usual ebullient self.
 Times, Sunday Times (2014)Quick wit, ebullient character and an unusual degree of thoughtfulness encourages loyalty.
 Times, Sunday Times (2011)Her father was a lawyer, an ebullient man who collected paintings.
 Times, Sunday Times (2014)He was his normal, ebullient self.
 BAD BOY BALLMER (2002)He seemed a shadow of his old, ebullient self.
 Times, Sunday Times (2012)The mood is most ebullient in locations where the average property is over 500,000.
 Times, Sunday Times (2010)The Tory benches were on ebullient form.
-Times, Sunday Times (2006)His wideranging intellect, enthusiasm for sport and extrovert and ebullient personality equipped him admirably for life as a schoolmaster.
 Times, Sunday Times (2006)He was in ebullient form.
 Times, Sunday Times (2010)On last week's nostalgia tour, he seemed his usual ebullient self.
 Times, Sunday Times (2008)But a year on Mr Candy is in ebullient form.
 Times, Sunday Times (2012)Not that this advantage was necessary for the Ospreys, for they were now in ebullient and expressive form.
 Times, Sunday Times (2007)Here is a band that captured the ebullient mood of the mid-1990s, and went out of fashion as quickly as they came in.
 Times, Sunday Times (2012)

 Trends of 'ebullient'